 Before I get into why I consider sardines to be such a powerful food as medicine, let me tell you a bit about myself.
 In 2013, I was diagnosed with Systemic Lupus Erythematosus (SLE), with a secondary Psoriasis diagnosis.
 This was my second and third autoimmune disease diagnoses.
 I had been diagnosed with Vitiligo years before.
 Having been a certified herbalist and homeopath for many years, I knew I was not willing to follow conventional medicine’s approach to my healing.
 After much research, I came upon the paleo diet, and eventually the autoimmune protocol (AIP), as outlined in The Paleo Approach.
 Thankfully, sardines were allowed on the AIP.
 Happily, I can report that my lupus is now in full remission!
 I received the news only a couple of weeks before the two year anniversary of receiving my diagnosis.
 And, most of the damage caused by my psoriasis has completely healed.

 When Gabriella first asked me to contribute a post on the food that most contributed to my healing, I immediately thought of the tiny, but mighty sardine.
 These little guys pack so many nutrients in each morsel.
 Each tin of sardines is full of healing properties.
 Now, on to why I believe sardines are one of the healthiest foods you can eat.
 Of course, we know that sardines supply us with omega-3 fatty acids.
 But, in addition to EPA and DHA, they also are an excellent source of Vitamin D, B12, selenium, and protein.
 They are also a good source of calcium, Vitamin B3, iodine, copper, Vitamin B2, choline, and phosphorus.
 If you’re finding that you do have a calcium deficiency, along with sardines, you might want to introduce dicalcium phosphate into your diet.
 You’ll need calcium to keep your bones and teeth strong so it’s important your body gets the right amount.
 Consult with your doctor if you think you’re seriously lacking calcium.
 Some of these vitamins and nutrients can only be found in the fish itself, not in a fish oil supplement.
 Most fish oil supplements contain only EPA and DHA.
 There is also the problem with the body’s absorption of the omega-3 fatty acids, with supplementation.
 Studies have shown that our absorption of these nutrients is better when we consume the fish, rather than the supplement.
 This absorption can also be increased even further by eating sardines canned in olive oil.
+You might be interested to learn that you can also take olive oil in a supplement form on its own.
+For more information about using olive oil as part of your health supplement check out c60purplepower.com.
 Although it was recommended that I consume the sardines, and take an additional supplement, I chose to only eat the fish.
 I found it difficult to find affordable fish oil without additives.
 Tins of sardines are very inexpensive.